bmx-ng/bmx-site/docs/tools/maxide.md

 ### Stepping Through Your Code

-MaxIDE also allows you to **step** through the statemnts of your running application in Debug mode.
+MaxIDE also allows you to **step** through the statements of your running application in Debug mode.
 To do this, you need to add a special command in your source called `DebugStop`.

 Here's an example of a program ready to be debugged: